Health Monitoring

 When Is Health Monitoring Required?

-- The work involves using, handling, generating or storing hazardous substances.
+- The worker is carrying out ongoing work that involves using, handling, generating or storing hazardous substances based on Schedule 14 of the WHS regulations.

 - Due to that exposure, there is a significant risk to the worker’s health.

-Exactly when those criteria are met needs to be determined by you, your risk management team, and your workplace health partner.
+Exactly when those criteria are met needs to be determined by you in consultation with our health monitoring doctor and your risk management team to ensure proactive monitoring measures are developed.

 Use the below table as a guide to whether an exposure scenario could constitute ‘significant risk’.